xamarin/AndroidX/README.md

 The license for this repository is specified in [LICENSE.md](LICENSE.md)

+Detailed metada with licenses can be found in: [Component Governance cgmanifes.json](./cgmanifest.json)

 ## Building

 Instructions for building this repository are specified in [BUILDING.md](BUILDING.md)

+In depth building instructions: [./docs/build.md](./docs/build.md).

 ## Contribution Guidelines